tibbe/talks/stanford-2011/performance.md

 * Reduced memory usage (4 words in the case of `IntPair`)

-* Fewer indirections
+* Removes indirection

-Caveat: There are cases where unpacking hurts performance e.g. if the fields are passed to a non-strict function, as they need to be reboxed.
+Caveat: There are (rare) cases where unpacking hurts performance e.g. if the fields are passed to a non-strict function, as they need to be reboxed.

 **Unpacking is one of the most important optimizations available to us.**